DecayCore FAQ

 Does DecayCore include measurement?

 Yes.
 DecayCore includes its own built-in measurement workflow in release builds published in the Releases section.
+Measurement has been verified to work on Windows.
+Linux has been verified to work at least on Ubuntu 22.04. macOS could not be tested due to unavailable test hardware.

 Should I measure with DecayCore or REW?